The Perfect 4 Days in Venice Itinerary

 The restaurant is usually always completely booked, so make sure to reserve a table ahead of time.
 This is also one of the few restaurants in Venice that stays open for lunch even after 2 PM.

-🏨 Stay near Nevodi
+🏨 Places to stay near Nevodi

 Chiesa Di San Giorgio Maggiore